 Tender is the Night by F Scott Fitzgerald

-This may very well be the most iconic and classical book set on the French Riviera.
+This may very well be the most iconic and iconic book set on the French Riviera.

 Partly because the story is interesting and captivating, but also because F Scott Fitzgerald is one of the most iconic and famous writers.
-What makes this book an especially an interesting book about the French Riviera is that Fitzgerald himself lived on the French Riviera for some time, impressed by its natural beauty.
+What makes this book an especially interesting book about the French Riviera is that Fitzgerald himself lived on the French Riviera for some time and was impressed by its natural beauty.

 Fitzgerald lived in Paris at the same time as Ernest Hemmingway, and accordingly, they became good friends, and Fitzgerald and his wife regularly visited the French Riviera.

 Fitzgerald is seen as one of the best American writers of the 20th century as he was born in the 1890s.
 The last book that he completed was Tender is the Night, and this may be seen as a follow-up to the Gatsby, a book that Fitzgerald also wrote.

 The book is set on the French Riviera as a couple, Dick and Nicole Diver, arrive on the French Riviera and surround themselves with a glitz and glamour lifestyle.
 The book uses the iconic Hotel du Cap as the inspiration of the Hotel des Etrangers in the book.
 At its release, it wasn’t very highly regarded upon, however, in recent years, it has gotten more appreciation and acknowledgment.
 Today it is considered the 28th best novel of the 20th century by the Modern Library.

 The Riviera Set: From Queen Victoria to Princess Grace Lita-Rose Betcherman

 ”Betcherman’s rich account will delight tourists and armchair travelers alike.”
 As the title reveals, it is focused on riviera, and in particlar people who lived there.